ReMe: Scaffolding Personalized Cognitive Training via Controllable LLM-Mediated Conversations: Pilot Study: Usability and Engagement Signals

+\textbf{Results.} Both puzzles were rated as moderately difficult and enjoyable.
+For \textit{Guessing Word}, difficulty was median=3 (IQR=2--3) and enjoyment was median=3 (IQR=2--4); 81.25\% rated difficulty as 2--4/5 and 71.88\% rated enjoyment as $\geq$3/5.
+Participants explicitly highlighted the benefits of the voice-first interface compared to touching screens: ``\textit{This(ReMe) feels flexible because I can speak directly.
+Previous training tools required interaction with the phone, which was difficult for me; this is much easier.}''

+For \textit{Life Recall}, difficulty was median=3 (IQR=2--3) and enjoyment was median=3 (IQR=3--4); 81.25\% rated difficulty as 2--4/5 and 75.00\% rated enjoyment as $\geq$3/5.
+Although the pilot used generic images, participants expressed a strong desire for personalization: ``\textit{The recall task is interesting, it would be more engaging if the content were based on my own life experiences when training.}''

-In terms of long-term cognitive training, 31.
-25\% of the participants expressed a willingness to invest 30 minutes or more per day to reduce the risk of Alzheimer's.
-In particular, if recommended by a physician, 90.
-62\% indicated that they would be likely to continue training for at least one month.
+For longer-term willingness, 31.25\% reported being willing to invest at least 30 minutes per day to reduce Alzheimer's risk, and 90.62\% indicated they would likely continue training for at least one month if recommended.